 What is the sound of a space, and how does that space shape who we are?

+What is the sound of a space, and how does that space shape who we are?
 Identity, Music, and Architecture was a signature initiative of the Unicamp Symphony Orchestra (OSU) in partnership with the Institute of Architects of Brazil (IAB-Campinas).
-This collaboration brought curated musical performances to the historic landmarks and architectural treasures of Campinas.
+This collaboration brought musical performances—complete with historical introductions to each building—to the landmarks and architectural treasures of Campinas.

 By uniting diverse repertoires and groups with the city's heritage—from famous facades to iconic historic buildings—the project explored the interaction between sound and the constructed environment.
 It was more than a concert series; it was a journey to reclaim and celebrate the local history of Campinas, using music to breathe soul into the stones and spaces that define its cultural identity.